Savage Man Savage Beast: Synopsis

 The film is a depiction of various scenes, usually violent or bizarre, that somehow relate to hunting.
 Each scenario is presented one after the other with little regard for narrative continuity.
 The opening scene introduces a Patagonian hunter who hunts stags to survive.
 The opening credits play over as he chases after a stag, which he ultimately shoots, kills, and beheads.
 Afterwards, one of the numerous scenes of anti-hunting gatherings is shown, this one in Cape Cod.
 The attention quickly shifts to wildlife hunting, where a monkey is killed by a leopard, and then a squirrel monkey by an anaconda.
 The theme changes again to the social hunt of wild game in Australia and Africa.
-Aborigines hunt kangaroos and other large marsupials with spears and giant bats with boomerangs.
+Indigenous Australians hunt kangaroos and other large marsupials with spears and giant bats with boomerangs.
 Indigenous tribes of Africa hunt large game, including antelope, buffalo, and elephants, in the savanna.
-Religious ceremonies are also shown, where the African hunters proceed to suck fresh blood from the entrails of an antelope, and the Australian aborigines symbolically bury their prey in dust to placate the spirits of the animals.
+Religious ceremonies are also shown, where the African hunters proceed to suck fresh blood from the entrails of an antelope, and the Indigenous Australians symbolically bury their prey in dust to placate the spirits of the animals.
 Lastly, two brothers are arrested after partaking in a form of ritual post-mortem cannibalism of three of their relatives to acquire the hunting skills of the dead.

 Other hunting traditions then follow, again rooted in religion.
 The warriors of the Kuru tribe in Africa commit a sacred act in which they copulate with the ground in belief that it will make the Earth fertile and produce animals for the hunt, and a stag hunt in France, rooted in ancient pagan beliefs of the Gauls, is blessed by a mass before the hunt takes place, during which the hunters and dogs chase and ultimately kill a fleeing stag.
 In a fox hunt, the Wild Fox Association sabotages the hunting efforts by serving wine laced with a laxative to the hunters and distracting the dogs with an Afghan hound in heat.
 Their efforts are then connected to species conservation, and to exemplify that hunters are truly concerned in wildlife conservation, Argentine hunters capture an Andean condor to sell to a zoo.
 A collage of other conservation efforts is shown, including the tagging of white rhinoceroses, grizzly bears and elephants, which are shot with morphine darts.
 Argentinian deer and elephant seals are physically subdued and marked.
 Tourists on Africans safaris then come to view the conservation efforts, which the narrator claims to have seemingly negated the animals' violent instincts.
 This deception is demonstrated with the mauling of a tourist named Pit Dernitz by lions.